 Add everything except the herbs, blend and then either mix the herbs in by hand, or add the fresh herbs to the food processor and pulse to distribute.
 This will prevent your dip from turning green.

 What if I Don’t Have a Food Processor?

-The silken tofu needs to be blended very well so it breaks down into dip consistency, so keep that in mind.
+The silken tofu needs to be blended very well so it breaks down into dip consistency.
 Mixing by hand will work to blend everything together, but it may not be able to achieve the creamy smooth consistency that’s needed